The Different Types of Car Insurance Coverage

 - Third-party: Refers to an insurer paying victims of an auto accident for damages or injuries being paid using a driver’s liability coverage.

-- Exclusions: These are types of loss that are specifically not covered or excluded from the policy.
+- Exclusions: These are types of loss that are specifically not covered or excluded from the auto policy.
 Most insurance policies exclude coverage for custom car modifications or upgrades beyond $1,000, and exclude payment for damage arising from racing events, criminal activity, off-roading, use of explosives, transportation of illegal materials, war, and alien invasion.